connor-jason/Lasker-morris/README.md

 ### Did your program play against itself?
 Yes, with referee we were able to play the program against itself.

-### Did your program play against other programs?
+### Did your program play against the program from part 1?
-No.
+Yes, and it lost very badly.
+Minimax with alpha-beta pruning played much better than Gemini.

 ### How did your program do during those games?
 It doesn't play extremely intelligently.
 It really only tries to form mills, which is what we told it to do, but there really is no thought about strategy other than that.
 This causes the games to become very boring and predictable.